-In a few areas of India, the ritual of tying Rakhi to sister-in-law (Bhabhi) is also followed.
+In a few areas of India, the ritual of tying Rakhi to a sister-in-law (Bhabhi) is also followed.
 On this day, sisters tie the sacred thread (Rakhi) to their brother’s wrist and wish for their happiness, prosperity and success.

-In return, brothers vow and pledge to take care of their sister till infinity.
+In return, the brothers vow and pledge to take care of their sister till infinity.
 Tying of Rakhi signifies the tightening of the brother-sister bond.
 If brothers are not near, then sisters send Rakhi through post or courier.

 As I shared in my previous article (Loving Relationship between Brother and Sister – A Sweet Story), I share the strongest bond with my Rakhi Brother.
 We live away from each other so I always send a Rakhi by courier.